-For other receivables, the Directors make periodic individual assessment on the recoverability of other receivables based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable and supportive forward-looking information.
-The Directors believe that there are no significant increase in credit risk of these amounts since initial recognition and the Group provided impairment based on 12m ECL.
-Impairment loss of approximately RMB429,000 (2020: Nil) was recognised on other receivables for the year ended 31 December 2021.
+For other receivables, the Directors make periodic individual assessment on the recoverability of other receivables based on historical settlement records, past experience. and also quantitative and qualitative information that is reasonable and supportive forwardlooking information.
+The Group measures the loss allowance equal to 12m ECL, unless when there has been a significant increase in credit risk since initial recognition, the Group recognises lifetime ECL.
+The assessment of whether lifetime ECL should be recognised based on significant increases in the likelihood or risk of a default occurring since initial recognition.
+Impairment loss of approximately RMB17,039,000 (2021: RMB429,000) was recognised on other receivables for the year ended 31 December 2022.

-For deposit, the management has assessed that the expected loss rate for the deposit was immaterial and hence no loss allowance was recognised for both years ended 31 December 2020 and 2021.
+For deposit, the management has assessed that the expected loss rate for the deposit was immaterial and hence no loss allowance was recognised for both years ended 31 December 2021 and 2022.